pantoska-tieto/antoskape-project/documentation/MCUmgr_subsystem.md

 <br/>

 PROS:
-- all operations in workflow steps are performed in docker container automatically without a need to run docker-commands.
+- All operations in workflow steps are performed in docker container automatically without a need to run docker-commands.
-- simpe maintenance of steps-code because of close integration docker container - GitHub network instance.
+- Simpe maintenance of steps-code because of automated integration Docker container - GitHub runner instance.

 CONS:
-- restricted access to Host runner network through `--network` option.
+- Restricted access to Host runner network through `--network` option.
+GitHub runner applies only a whitelisted set of options (like --volume, --env, --cpus, --memory) and explicitly disallows dangerous flags.
-- create container & install zephyr workspace steps are not persistent and must be triggered in each GitHub workflow file repeatedly (time and resource consuming).
+- Create container & install zephyr workspace steps are not persistent and must be triggered in each GitHub workflow file repeatedly (time and resource consuming).
+- Docker container lifecycle is controlled by runner and container is removed at the end of job/workflow file.
+- Container name during the workflow run is unpredictable (hashed by default).
+The manual manipulation with such container cannot be performed without a more complex scripting.

 <br/>